CenturyLinkCloud/PublicKB/Marketplace/Providers/getting-started-guide-marketplace-ecosystem-provider-portal.md

 ### Cloning a Product

-This is a great way to simplify entering similar products into the Marketplace.
+This is a great way to simplify entering similar products into the Marketplace. **This must be done in staging**.

 1. Navigate to the **Product Details** page.